tasesmuemils/100DaysOfCode/README.md

 I was wondering if there are something like padding, margin or border like in CSS in Python Tkinter and guess what - there is. :D
 So now every widget is in the right places.
 Now i need to figure out, how to get user to enter neccesery paths.
 On CMD it is working great.

+#day 5 09.01.2017
+Few days I havent done anything.
+But today I finally figured our Tkinter Entry widget.
+Now my program is working properly (code attached).
+I will try to make it look better, but everything else is working fine.
+One thing is bothering me.
+I have used stackoverflow help two times (creating my own ticket with my own code), because I just couldnt saw the mistake.
+But those mistakes was so simple, that I cant even understand how I did no saw that(and I have 4 eyes).
+Last one was that i called two variables equal.
+How i did not saw that?
+Deam...but everything is working and thats all that metter.